Şehzade Mustafa (son of Suleiman the Magnificent): Governorship

-Mustafa was recognised for his intelligence and courage, earning significant favour among the janissaries.
+Mustafa was recognised for his courage and intelligence, earning significant favour and respect among the janissaries.
 It was anticipated that he would develop into a formidable warrior.
 On 3 May 1533, he was appointed as the governor of Manisa.
 Mustafa was placed in charge of Anatolia in 1534 and 1538, when Suleiman and the grand vizier were occupied with the Persian and then Moldavian campaigns.
 In 1534, Ibrahim Pasha wrote to Mustafa, confirming the receipt of a letter from the prince discussing matters in the Aegean and updating him on his father's successes in the Baghdad campaign.
 In the letter, he identifies himself as Mustafa's "faithful friend" and expresses the desire to meet soon, hoping to benefit from and be uplifted by the prince's noble and blessed presence.
-In around 1540, Bassano described Mustafa's court at Diyarbakır near the Safavid border, stating that the prince possessed a remarkable and splendid court, comparable to that of his father.
+Around 1540, Bassano described Mustafa's court at Diyarbakır near the Safavid border, stating that the prince possessed a remarkable and splendid court, comparable to that of his father.

 On 16 June 1541, he was transferred to Amasya, where his son, Şehzade Mehmed was born in 1546.
 Mustafa likely perceived the clear preference given to his half-brothers as evident in his removal from the governorship in Manisa, a favoured position for Ottoman princes.
 His relocation to Amasya in 1541, despite a considerable increase in his annual stipend, was a move he resented.
 Though he might not have openly expressed his displeasure, his tutor Sürurî mentioned it in a poem.
 To exacerbate matters, Saruhan was later bestowed upon Mehmed, Suleiman and Hürrem’s eldest son, after a year's vacancy.
 Following Mehmed's sudden death in November 1543, the district governorship passed to their second son, Selim, in the spring of 1544.
 Mustafa found himself excluded from this inner circle, despite having numerous sympathisers within the military elite.